MicrosoftDocs/OfficeDocs-Support/SharePoint/SharePointOnline/lists-and-libraries/url-invalid-upload-file-to-list.md

 This issue occurs if one of the following conditions is true:

 - The **Version** column is configured as an indexed column
-- The content database doesn't have enough space in SharePoint Server 2013
+- The content database doesn't have enough in SharePoint Server 2013
 - You don't have the enough permission to the content database in SharePoint Server 2013

 ## Solution